Landing Page

 Once a user is on your landing page, they are encouraged to take an action, such as joining your list or buying your products.
 If the user takes the specific desired action, then your landing page has succeeded in getting them to convert.

-Typically, landing pages only encourage their users to take one such action, like to fill out the custom signup form on the page.
+Typically, a high-converting landing page only encourages users to take one such action, like to fill out the custom signup form on the page.
 Why?

 It’s because of what researchers call the “paradox of choice.”
 In simple terms, that means that the more options you give people, the harder it is for them to make a decision and act.